 - Height Weight Adjusted Speed Score (HasS) – Created by Bill Barnwell, HaSS is scaled with 100 being a solid draftable score, anything over 110 being excellent, and anything over 120 suggesting complete physical dominance for WR’s 6’1” or taller, not as impactful for shorter WR’s.

-- Prospect Success Indicator: This is the cumulative score I have based on how each WR ranked across all the metrics listed above.
-Here’s how I weighted the metrics to get to my final rankings: DR and PI at 40% each, BP at 15% and SWRM at 5%.
+- Prospect Success Indicator Score: This is the cumulative score based on how each WR ranked across all the metrics listed above.
+Here’s how the metrics re weighted to get to my final rankings: DR and PI at 40% each, BP at 15% and SWRM at 5%.
 BA is accounted for well enough within PI, and HaaS is only good to look at for those WR’s at/over 6’1” from my understanding.
-This will need to be refined as time goes on but for now works well I think.
+My calculations will continue to be refined as time goes on= as I grow my sample size and result with each year.